atosti/coc/README.md

 7. Implement a way to print out which years dividends were missed/reduced in a symbols weaknesses.
 8. Add the dividend Payout Ratio to the console logs.
 9. Add a description of whether BVPS or EPS is higher to the console logs for the Graham Number.
+10. In `handler.py`update scrape() to append everything to one dictionary.
+11. Add a helper function to adjust urls to either use `.` or `-`as required by a website for scraping.